laravel-liberu/documentation/docs/backend/discussions.md

 - the tagged users receive notifications (WIP)
 - users can show their appreciation for topics that they like with 'claps'
 - powerful what-you-see-is-what-you-get text editor, based on the excellent [Quill](https://quilljs.com/) library
-- within Enso, the Discussions module is integrated with the Activity Log
+- within Liberu, the Discussions module is integrated with the Activity Log
 - can be attached to any other model, via a polymorphic relationship
 - a `Discussible` trait is available, in order to make it easy to add discussions to a model
 - changes to the discussions and posts are enforced through policies, where changes can be made by the original poster or an administrator